Hardik27/RagCacheSim/README.md

 ## 5. License
-Released under the GNU GPL v3.
-See LICENSE for details.
+Released under the **MIT License**.
+See license.txt and https://opensource.org/license/MIT for details.